Posted 05.14.2022 by Josh Krakauer

 Keeping in mind your big, overarching company goals, plan out smaller goals to attain within the week(s) that your Sprint takes place.
 Your goals could be focused on hitting a certain engagement metric, or finishing out a campaign.
 Whatever makes the most sense to your team.

-When your team is creating tasks, it is important for these cards/sticky notes/ Trello cards to be broken down as much as possible.
+When your team is creating tasks, it is important for these “cards” to be broken down as much as possible.
 If multiple people are working on parts of a task, make sure there are separate cards to represent them.

-For example, instead of saying something like “Launch Digital Ad Campaign by 3/30”, you would make cards that say: “Ad creative production,” “Create Adsets,” “Write ad copy,” and “Publish ads to Facebook.”
+For example, instead of saying something like “Launch Digital Ad Campaign by 3/30”, you would make cards that say: “Ad creative production,” “Create Adsets,” “Write ad copy,” and “Publish ads.”

 Once you have completed creating your task cards, it’s time to Size them.
 Sizing is an estimation of the time, complexity, and interdependencies of each task.
 We are still perfecting this process ourselves.